Neural network based time-resolved state tomography of superconducting qubits: Experiments and Results

 \section{Experiments and Results}

-The testing system comprises a single xmon qubit coupled to a readout resonator~\citep{Barends}, with key parameters of the qubit system provided in Tab.~\ref{parameters}.
-Experimental assessments of qubit readout fidelity are conducted under both low and high signal-to-noise ratio (SNR) conditions, utilizing various readout settings.
+We benchmark our neural network architecture with a single Xmon qubit coupled to a readout resonator in a lattice of six superconducting qubits~\cite{Barends}, where the parameters of the testing qubit system are provided in Tab.~\ref{parameters}.
+The state information of the Xmon qubit is measured by probing a coupling resonator in the dispersive limit.
+The Hamiltonian of the qubit-resonator system is simplified as~\cite{Blais}

+where $\omega_{r}$ denotes the bare frequency of the resonator, $\omega_{q}$ the qubit frequency, and $\chi=g^{2}/\Delta$ the state-dependent frequency shift due to the coupling strength $g$ and the detuning $\Delta=\omega_{r}-\omega_{q}$ between the qubit and the resonator.
+Here, a change in the qubit state leads to an associated shift in the resonator frequency through the term $\chi\sigma_{z}$, which can be observed and quantified via a microwave probe signal~\citep{Blais}.
+In the experimental setup illustrated in Fig.~\ref{readout}, the probing signal is shaped by an arbitrary waveform generator (AWG) before reaching the target quantum chip.
+The response of the probing signal is successively amplified by a high electron-mobility transistor (HEMT) amplifier in low-temperature and a room-temperature low-noise amplifier.
+The qubit state is encoded in both the phase and the amplitude of the output probe signal.
+Considering a random noise term $N(t)$, the readout signal can be written as

+where $S_{0}$ and $\theta_{\textrm{RO}}$ are the state-dependent amplitude and phase, respectively.
+The amplitude and phase are detected through a heterodyne measurement using an analog In-phase and Quadrature (IQ) mixer, which combines the readout signal $S(t)$ with a reference local oscillator (LO) along two branches.

+Subsequently, the demodulated signals are sampled into a discrete-time sequence by analog-to-digital converters (ADCs) in the I and Q branches along with the noise.
+Each IQ pair measured is mapped to a specific point in the phase space as shown in Fig.~\ref{IQ_plot}, where two distinct clouds appear after a sufficient number of measurements.
+While the separation between the clouds reflects signal strength, the extension of each cloud shows the noise level $N(t)$.
+Subplots (a) and (c) illustrate two typical detection scenarios: one with low probe power ($-134$ dBm) and one with high probe power ($-131$ dBm).
+Along with the increase in probe power, the signal-to-noise ratio (SNR) is increased and thus the readout fidelity is enhanced from 80.1\% to 97.3\%.

+The noise effect embodied by the variance in the sampled data is persistent in both low and high SNR scenarios.
+To mitigate this, neural network methods have been widely adopted for recognizing categorized patterns and distilling features from data containing noise~\cite{Badri,Xiao-Ping}.
+We design the Time-Resolved Modulated Neural Network (TRMNN) to further process the sampled raw data such that the readout fidelity can be further increased, given the presence of noise.

+Experimental assessments of qubit readout fidelity are conducted under both low and high SNR conditions in different readout settings.
 The readout performances of the raw readout, the FNN discriminator, and TRMNN are presented to provide a comprehensive evaluation.
-The dataset for each SNR setting comprises two subsets of 5000 single-shot waveforms for the ground and excited states, respectively.
+In the experiment, the dataset for each SNR setting comprises two subsets of 5000 single-shot waveforms for the ground and excited states, respectively.
 Within these subsets, 4000 sequences are allocated for training both the FNN discriminator and TRMNN, while the remaining 1000 sequences are reserved for testing.

-The evaluation of readout performance is quantified as the assignment fidelity, denoted as $F_{A}$ using the formula: